-Chapter 20 Statistical Sample Quotas Model using Clustering
+Chapter 19 Statistical Sample Quotas Using Clustering Model

-20.1 What is the Statistical Sample Quotas Model using Clustering?
+19.1 What is the Statistical Sample Quotas Using Clustering Model?

-The Statistical Sample Quotas Model using Clustering leverages naturally-occurring biological groupings and correlation structure within those groupings to plan a statistically valid simple random sampling scheme for disease surveillance.
+The Statistical Sample Quotas Using Clustering Model leverages naturally-occurring biological groupings and correlation in disease status to plan a statistically valid simple random sampling scheme for disease surveillance.
+Outputs provide statistically robust assurance that CWD is at or below a level in each area.

 Question 1.
-How many individuals should I test without finding a positive case to have high probability that disease prevalence in the population is at or below a predetermined percentage?
+How many random hosts should I test without finding a positive case to have high probability that disease prevalence in the population is at or below a predetermined percentage?
+The model uses simple random sampling and considers the clustering effect of hosts to pinpoint the number of hosts needed without finding a positive case to have 95% probability that CWD prevalence in the greater population is at or below 1%.

 1. Choose your model parameters (see below).